petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 This article explains how to configure and use Spot Instances with standby pools, including details about supported VM states and their behavior.

+> [!NOTE]
+> Creating and attaching a standby pool to a scale set using spot instances is not yet supported in the Azure portal.

 ## Prerequisites

 Before you begin, ensure the following: